naftulikay/docker-puppetserver/README.md

     </tbody>
 </table>

+Please note that the startup script will restore missing files and directories to the configuration directories on server start.
+This is to make life with volumes less of a nightmare.
+The script will _not_ overwrite existing files.
+However, it may recreate deleted files.
+If you see files show up again that shouldn't, please create a file named `.norestore` in `/etc/puppet` and `/etc/puppetserver` as necessary and this will prevent the script from recreating deleted files.

 ## Getting Shell

 If you need to acquire shell to your Puppet Server to e.g. sign certificates, this can be easily done by naming your